Car Accident and Injury Attorneys Serving those Injured in Washington D.C. Areas

 Injured in an Auto Accident?
 Contact a Personal Injury Advocate

 After a serious automobile accident, you might have expenses adding up that you cannot control.
 From medical bills to property damage and time away from work, you did not cause the accident; therefore, you should not have to bear the financial burden.

-Contact Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP to discuss your accident and explore your options for compensation with one of our experienced car accident lawyers.
+Contact Koonz McKenney Johnson & DePaolis LLP to discuss your accident and explore your options for compensation with one of our experienced car accident lawyers.
 We have three office locations to serve you, and you can also speak with us online to get started.